ast-grep/ast-grep.github.io/website/guide/rewrite/transform.md

 * `replace`: Use a regular expression to replace the text in a meta-variable with a new text.
 * `substring`: Create a new string by cutting off leading and trailing characters.
 * `convert`: Change the string case of a meta-variable, such as from `camelCase` to `underscore_case`.
+* `rewrite`: Apply rewriter rules to a meta-variable AST and generate a new string.
+It is like rewriting a sub node recursively.

 ## Rewrite with Regex Capture Groups
 The `replace` transformation allows us to use Rust regex capture groups like `(?<NAME>.*)` to capture meta-variables and reference them in the `by` field.
 For example, to replace `debug` with `release` in a function name, we can use the following transformation: